Dimountd/signal_project/README.md

 - `file:<directory>`: Saves the simulated data to files within the specified directory.
 - `websocket:<port>`: Streams the simulated data to WebSocket clients connected to the specified port.
 - `tcp:<port>`: Streams the simulated data to TCP clients connected to the specified port.
+## UML Models

+The `uml_models` directory contains 4 UML diagrams for week 2.
+These models include class diagrams, sequence diagrams, and use case diagrams that illustrate the system's architecture, interactions, and functionalities.

+You can find the UML models [here](./uml_models).

 ## License